Enjoy sea, sun, and sand and coral reefs at this scenic getaway

 The museum's exhibitions show you what life was like in the 16th century Boso.
 Permanent exhibits include displays of swords, armor, earthenware, and reconstructed houses, as well as information on Boso culture and folklore.

 Shiroyama Park, which surrounds the castle and museum, is a lush area with beautiful cherry blossoms in the spring and is excellent for bird watching year-round.
 Rare plants and small shrines can be found throughout the park.

 At the very tip of the Boso Peninsula is Nojimazaki Lighthouse , one of the world's 100 most important lighthouses according to the International Association of Lighthouse Authorities.
 First lit in 1869, it was built under the Anglo-Japanese Treaty of Amity and Commerce at the beginning of the Meiji Period and was Japan's second Western-style lighthouse.

 The 29-meter lighthouse has undergone some damage and reconstruction but maintains its basic original structure.
 It offers a panoramic view of the boats coming in and out of Tokyo Bay as well as the vast expanse of the Pacific Ocean.

-Okinoshima is a lush, deeply forested island at the southern end of Tateyama Bay.
+Okinoshima is at the southern end of Tateyama Bay.
 One kilometer in circumference, it is connected to the mainland by a hundred meters of sandy beach.

 The water here is calm and clear and has the northernmost reach of coral in Japan.
 As such, it's a great place for snorkeling.
 The island contains various trees and plant life, unique seashells, and interesting rock formations.
 The sandbar that connects the island is a perfect place to watch the sunset.